Syrent/VelocityReport/README.md

 # VelocityReport
 Minecraft Report plugin for [Velocity](https://github.com/PaperMC/Velocity) servers with amazing features.
 **⚠️ Notice: Installing plugin on Velocity is optional.
 If you don't want to link report data between servers you can simply install plugin on all back-end (Spigot, Paper, etc...) servers**
-**⚠️ Notice: If you want to use `velocity_support` feature you should use MySQL as database method. otherwise report data will NOT sync between servers.**
+**⚠️ Notice: If you want to use `velocity_support` feature you have to use MySQL as database method. otherwise report data will NOT sync between servers.**

 ## Commands:
 [] = Optional